-Example If an artifact is defined inside /foo/bar/image.yaml with a path: baz/1.zip the artifact will be resolved as /foo/bar/baz/1.zip
+Example If an artifact is defined inside /foo/bar/image.yaml with a path: baz/1.zip the artifact will be

 Image source artifacts

 Image source artifacts are used in multi-stage builds.
 With image source artifacts you can define files built in previous stages of the multi-stage builds.